Kiren Rijiju: Political career

 and 2024).
 He has served as minister of state (MoS) (independent charge) youth affairs and sports, MoS minority affairs, MoS home affairs, and Minister of Law and Justice.
 His tenure as Law Minister was marked by controversies.
 On 18 May 2023, he was assigned the portfolio of Ministry of Earth Sciences.
-On 10 June 2024, he was appointed as the Union Cabinet Minister for Parliamentary Affairs and Minority Affairs in the Government of India.
+On 10 June 2024, he was appointed the Union Cabinet Minister for Parliamentary Affairs and Minority Affairs in the Government of India.
 He is one of the three Buddhist MPs in the 18th Lok Sabha.

 Controversies

 In 2022, Kiren called the collegium system of appointment of judges in Indian judicial system as "opaque", implying that appointments are done on personal associations rather than merit.
 He also advocated for government's role in the appointment of judges, writing to the Chief Justice of India DY Chandrachud.
 His comments on judiciary and collegium system were widely criticised by the legal community and the Supreme Court.

 In March 2023, Kiren accused some retired judges to be a part of an "Anti-India gang".
 A group of former civil servants from the Constitutional Conduct Group responded by claiming Rijiju's comments a sign of "authoritarianism".